waymondo/hoardable/README.md

 in `application.rb`, so that the enum type is captured in your schema dump.
 This is not required in Rails 7.

+_Note:_ Creating an inherited table does not copy over the indexes from the parent table.
+If you need to query versions often, you should add appropriate indexes to the `_versions` tables.

 ## Usage

 ### Overview